 One way that fire is managed is through monitoring weather conditions.
-A Remote Area Weather Station (RAWS) is located in the Headquarters area in which data is collected and used to determine the risk for fire during certain weather conditions such as droughts and/or high winds.
+View the hourly data at this site: http://mesowest.utah.edu/cgi-bin/droman/meso_base_dyn.cgi?stn=BSFT1.
+This information is collected and used to determine the risk for fire during certain weather conditions such as droughts and/or high winds.

 Big South Fork NRRA has a fire management plan in which gives more details about fire and it use in the management of the Park.